lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-Return a random actor within specified range of self
+Returns: Form: a random actor within specified range of self

 **Parameters**

-    range: (0 - all | >0 - range in Skyrim units)
+    float: range: (0 - all | >0 - range in Skyrim units)
-    option: (0 - all | 1 - not in OStim scene | 2 - must be in OStim scene) (optional: default 0 - all)
+    int: option: (0 - all | 1 - not in OStim scene | 2 - must be in OStim scene) (optional: default 0 - all)

 **Example**

     ostim_getrndactor 500 2
     actor_isvalid $actor
-    if $$ = 0 end
+    if $$ = false [end]
-    msg_notify "Someone is watching you!"
+    msg_notify "Someone is nearby!"
     [end]